There are a million ways to dress for the backcountry.

 The most divisive gear decision you’ll make.
 Personally?
 I keep ’em thin.
 Here’s why:

-2. Thin socks leave space for toe warmers—essential on frosty Teton mornings.
+- Thin socks leave space for toe warmers (on top of toes)—essential on frosty Hokkaido mornings.

 Make sure to check out our safety-first backcountry ski packs here.